Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Method

 \section{Method}

-Based on the preliminaries, we define our new framework, \textbf{Knowledge Overflowed Weight (KNOW) Prediction}, as described in Fig. \ref{fig1}.
-This framework synthesizes weights enriched with additional knowledge without requiring extra data, thereby enhancing training effectiveness.
-As an additional contribution, we also develop a meta-learned model named \textbf{Knowledge-Overflowed Weight Nowcaster}, which is specifically designed for KNOW prediction.
+Based on the problem formulation, we define our new framework, \textbf{Knowledge-Overflowed Weight (KNOW) Prediction}, illustrated in Fig.~\ref{fig1} and Fig.~\ref{fig:schematic}.
+It synthesizes knowledge-enriched weights that enhance training effectiveness without additional data.
+As an additional contribution, we also develop a meta-learned model named \textbf{Knowledge-Overflowed Weight Nowcaster (KNOWN)}, which is specifically designed for KNOW prediction.